Frequently Asked Questions

 - Cooler than normal chimney temperatures

 Only well-seasoned wood is safe to burn.
-Do not burn holiday wrapping paper, a pizza box, foam packaging or other material not intended to be burned in a residential fireplace.
+Do not burn wrapping paper, a pizza box, foam packaging, or other material that does not designate safety in fireplaces.